Methane Digestion: The Old Idea Gaining Momentum for Sustainable Energy

-A very popular idea currently gaining publicity is a very old concept: methane digestion.
+An idea currently gaining publicity is in truth a very old concept: methane digestion.
 The methane given off during the decomposition of the manure is captured and burned, providing either heat or power, for electrical generation.
-These promise a minor revolution in small and medium scale energy generation from methane, with a scale smaller than wind turbines, but still significant in terms of national adjustments to high oil prices.
+This process holds the promise of a minor revolution in small and medium scale energy generation from methane, if it can be done cheaper than it costs at the moment.
+The advantage is that it provides constant "always on " power, and plants can be built with a scale smaller than commercial scale wind turbines.
+But with one on each farm the amount renewable energy supplied would still significant.

 However, the digestion process has been criticized for being inefficient and unstable in operation.
-But, the technology of anaerobic digestion has been largely ignored until the last run on oil prices about 5 years ago (about 2003), when for the first time for as long as anyone can remember the oil price exceeded the production cost for fuel produced as methane by digestion.
+But, that's to be expected.
+The technology of anaerobic digestion has been largely ignored until the last run on oil prices about 5 years ago (about 2003).
+That was when for the first time for as long as anyone can remember the oil price exceeded the production cost for fuel produced as methane by digestion.

 There are many ways in which the efficiency of Anaerobic Digestion bio-reactors are being improved, and the first is by using sophisticated ultrasonic technology to break up the particles and so allow breakdown of a bigger proportion of the organic content.